atomic-cogwheel0/fxTTY/README.md

 I have only tested on my 9750-GIII, but I think as long as it has an USB port, it will run well.

+The setup.sh is for Linux systems; it adds an udev rule to set the calculator as a serial terminal.

 (I have no clue who this might prove useful for)